Pilcrow182/hoverbot/README.txt

 This mod adds a programmable robot to the minetest game.
 It can mimic a player in many ways but still has some glaring bugs.

+Depends:
+Default (for the crafting recipies)

 How to install:
-Unzip the archive an place it in minetest-base-directory/mods/minetest/ if you have a windows client or a linux run-in-place client.
-If you have a linux system-wide instalation place it in ~/.minetest/mods/minetest/.
+Unzip the archive and place it in minetest-base-directory/mods/ if you have a windows client or a linux run-in-place client.
+If you have a linux system-wide instalation place it in ~/.minetest/mods/.
 If you want to install this mod only in one world create the folder worldmods/ in your worlddirectory.
 For further information or help see: